PhyPiDAQ/PhyPiDAQ/docs/Documentation_en.md

     command can also be included in the user's `.bashrc` file.

 This completes the installation and *PhyPiDAQ* is ready for its first use.
-Execute the *PhyPiDAQ* demo, either by entering `phypi.py` or by double-clicking on the `phypi_demo` icon.
+To test it, change to the working directory, `cd PhyPi` and execute the *PhyPiDAQ* demo, either by entering `phypi.py` or by double-clicking on the `phypi_demo` icon.
 This will start the application to play back recorded data in a window as specified in the configuration file `PhyPiDemo.daq`.

 If PhyPiDAQ is already installed on a system but needs to be updated, please